toye955/flight-scheduler/README.md

 ### Implementation

-I followed react principles working on this project so there aren't exactly much specifics to point out.
+The Api calls are made in the dashboard and the data is kept in the redux store.
+Reason for implementing with redux is to make the data available in all the parts of the application and also to make data update and manipulation reflects from a single source of truth.

-Regarding the timeline bar, i search for libraries tha could help with that, after spending sometime searching with no success, i decided to write the component myself.
+Regarding the timeline bar, i searched for libraries that could help with that, after spending sometime searching with no success, i decided to write the component myself.
 I wrote an algorithm for determining the idle, scheduled and turnaround times, saved them in an array and used the array to build the timeline.